Kaspar Taimsoo

 Kaspar Taimsoo (born 30 April 1987) is an Estonian rower.
-He is a four time Olympian and four time European champion.
+He is a four time Olympian and three time European champion.
 He is a member of Viljandi Rowing Club (Viljandi Sõudeklubi).

 Rowing career

 2004–2008

 Taimsoo made his first international appearance in the Junior World Championships in 2004 achieving 14th position in the double sculls event.
 In 2005 he won a bronze medal in the single sculls event at the Junior World Championships.
 His first appearance at the World Rowing Championships was in 2007 in Munich, Germany, where he competed in the quadruple sculls event with Allar Raja, Igor Kuzmin and Vladimir Latin finishing on 8th position.
 The same team achieved 5th place at the 2007 European Rowing Championships held in Poznań, Poland.

 Taimsoo made his first appearance at the Olympic Games in Beijing 2008 competing in the quadruple sculls event with Raja, Kuzmin and Latin.
 The men were 4th in their preliminary heat and won the repechage.
 In the semifinals they finished fourth and did not get to Final A. Their final place was 9th as they finished third in Final B. The same team also won the Queen Mother Challenge Cup at the Henley Royal Regatta.
 In September 2008 Taimsoo won his first European Championships medal, a silver, in the double sculls event with Vladimir Latin.